 Hey everyone, this is my last day at an agency.
 I'm embarking on a new career path in web development, which I'm very excited about.

-I truly loved working with such a dynamic team and am eternally thankful for the lessons and skills I've gained here.
+I truly loved working with such a dynamic team and am eternally thankful for the lessons and valuable skills I've gained here.
 Anyway, if you'd like to catch up, you can connect with me on LinkedIn.
 Thank you all for the wonderful memories and best wishes for the future.

 Resume examples for career-changers: